 Wärtsilä hedges its sales and purchases in foreign currencies with foreign exchange derivatives or currency options.
 Certain foreign exchange derivatives are eligible for hedge accounting.
 Changes in the fair value of derivative contracts designated to hedge future cash flows are recognised in other comprehensive income and presented in the fair value reserve in equity, provided that the hedging is effective.
 The ineffective portion is immediately recognised in the financial items in the statement of income for the financial period.
 Changes in fair value due to interest rate differences are recognised in the statement of income.
 Any gain or loss in the fair value reserve accumulated through other comprehensive income is reported as an adjustment to net sales or material and services in the same period as any transactions relating to the hedged obligations or estimates.
 Currency forwards are measured at forward rates at the end of the financial period and currency options at their market value at the end of the financial period.

 For derivatives not included in hedge accounting, changes in fair value are immediately recognised in financial income or expenses in the statement of income.
 For example, interest rate swap hedges belong to this group.
 The fair value of interest rate swaps is calculated by discounting the future cash flows.

 Fair value hierarchy

-Financial instruments measured at fair value are classified according to the following fair value hierarchy: instruments measured using quoted prices in active markets (level 1), instruments measured using inputs other than quoted prices included in level 1 observable either directly or indirectly (level 2) and instruments measured using inputs that are not based on observable market data (level 3).
-Financial instruments measured at fair value include financial assets and liabilities at fair value through the statement of income and available-for-sale financial assets.
+Financial instruments measured at fair value are classified according to the following fair value hierarchy: instruments measured using quoted prices in active markets (level 1), instruments measured using inputs other than quoted prices included in level 1 observable either directly or indirectly (level 2), and instruments measured using inputs that are not based on observable market data (level 3).
+Financial instruments measured at fair value include financial assets and liabilities at fair value through the statement of income.